SCA and SCD refer to the sudden cessation of organized cardiac electrical activity with hemodynamic collapse.

 For the general population without known cardiac disease:

-- Apart from standard screening and management of risk factors for CHD (e.g., measurement of lipids, BP, and glucose, etc.), in patients without known cardiac disease no additional screening tests are recommended or treatment for the purpose of primary prevention of SCD.
+- Apart from standard screening and management of risk factors for CHD (e.g., measurement of lipids, BP, and glucose, etc.), in patients without known cardiac disease, no additional screening tests are recommended or treatment for primary prevention of SCD.

 A heart-healthy lifestyle, including habitual physical activity, a heart-healthy diet, and abstinence or cessation of cigarette smoking, is recommended for the primary prevention of SCD.

 Patients with known cardiac disease (e.g., prior MI, cardiomyopathy, or HF) are at an increased risk of SCA.
 The approach to the primary prevention of SCA in such patients includes the following:

 - Standard medical therapies that lower the incidence of SCA.

 - Testing for SCA risk stratification in selected subgroups.

 The management of SCA includes acute treatment of the arrest, and for SCA survivors, a comprehensive evaluation and secondary prevention.

 - The acute management of SCA involves standard cardiopulmonary resuscitation protocols.

 - Initial evaluation of the survivor of SCD includes the following: